speedytwenty/mongodb-extended/README.md

 # MongoDB Extended (mongodb-extended)

-Extends the Node.js driver adding a useful API for modeling and MongoDB objects.
+Extends the Node.js driver adding a useful API for modeling MongoDB objects and keeping database structures in sync across environments.

 **Use case:**